-The Middle States Commission on Higher Education approves the accreditation of Montgomery College Germantown Campus, Montgomery College Rockville Campus, and Montgomery College Takoma Part/Silver Spring Campus as a single institution, Montgomery College, with three cannoises:
+The Middle States Commission on Higher Education approves the accreditation of Montgomery College Germantown Campus, Montgomery College Rockville Campus, and Montgomery College Takoma Park/Silver Spring Campus as a single institution, Montgomery College, with three campuses.

-October 2010 Innovation Fund Dr. Pollard announces the creation of the Innovation Fund investment in College faculty and staff to encourage the proposal of intentional, sustainable, and systemic improvements for the enhancement of student education and services.
-The fund is a resource that supports cutting-edge ideas and helps make them a reality for the benefit of students.
+October 2010 Innovation Fund

+Dr. Pollard announces the creation of the Innovation Fund, an investment in College faculty and staff to encourage the proposal of intentional, sustainable, and systemic improvements for the enhancement of student education and services.
+The fund is a resource that supports cuttingedge ideas and helps make them a reality for the benefit of students.

-December 2010 Governance Policy The Board of Trustees approves the College's Governance Policy on December 13, 2010.
+December 2010 Governance Policy

+The Board of Trustees approves the College's Governance Policy on December 13, 2010.
 In doing so, the Board authorizes the President to develop procedures to implement the policy.

-June 2011 New Mission, Vision, and Core Values The Board of Trustees adopts the newly crafted statements that reflect, in an inspiring way, what Montgomery College is as an institution and why it is so dedicated to its students and their success.
+June 2011 New Mission, Vision, and Core Values

+The Board of Trustees adopts the newly crafted statements that reflect, in an inspiring way, what Montgomery College is as an institution and why it is so dedicated to its students and their success.

-September 2011 Rockville Campus Science Center The College dedicates the new building that brings much-needed lab space to the campus for an increasing number of students studying science, engineering, and mathematics.
+September 2011 Rockville Campus Science Center

+The College dedicates the new building that brings much-needed lab space to the campus for an increasing number of students studying science, engineering, and mathematics.
 Montgomery College has the largest engineering program of any community college in the nation.
-The building's 29 in the nation.
-The building's 29 in the nation.
-The building's 29 in the nation.
-The building is 29 in the nation.
+The building's 29 new laboratories include 14 biology labs, nine chemistry labs, and six physics/engineering labs.

-October 2011 Office of Compliance The College creates the Office of Compliance, which encourages and promotes ethical conduct and commitment to compliance with the law at the county, state, and federal levels, as well as monitors the implementation of adequate internal controls and quality assurance processes.
+October 2011 Office of Compliance

+The College creates the Office of Compliance, which encourages and promotes ethical conduct and commitment to compliance with the law at the county, state, and federal levels, as well as monitors the implementation of adequate internal controls and quality assurance processes.

-December 2011 Life Sciences Park A major milestone occurs for the Life Sciences Park when the groundbreaking ceremony for the future Holy Cross Germantown Hospital takes place December 8 at the Germantown Campus of Montgomery College.
+A major milestone occurs for the Life Sciences Park when the groundbreaking ceremony for the future Holy Cross Germantown Hospital takes place December 8 at the Germantown Campus of Montgomery College.
 Now known as the Hercules Pinkney Life Sciences Park, the park is an integrated academic, business, and research campus.